 For the cake

 - Preheat the oven and prepare the bundt pan.
 Preheat the oven to 325°F and adjust a rack to the center.
 Add 1 tablespoon of the oil to a 10 inch bundt pan and use a pastry brush to spread it evenly on the entire inside surface.
-Then sprinkle 1 tablespoon of the cocoa powder in the pan and use the brush to incorporate it into the oil -- it will look like chocolate sauce.
+Then sprinkle 1 tablespoon of the cocoa powder in the pan and use the brush to incorporate it into the oil - it will look like chocolate sauce.
 Set aside.

 - Combine the dry ingredients except the sugar.
 In a large mixing bowl, combine the flour, baking soda, baking powder, salt and remaining ½ cup of the cocoa powder.
 Stir until everything is evenly incorporated and set aside.

 - Combine the wet ingredients with the sugar and then with the dry mix.
-In a medium-sized mixing bowl, whisk the eggs, egg yolks, sugar, vanilla and salt together.
+In a medium-sized mixing bowl, whisk the eggs, egg yolks, sugar, and vanilla together.
 Once it's blended whisk in the sour cream until it's smooth.
 Then gradually pour in the oil, whisking constantly (almost like you're making a vinaigrette).

 - Mix the wet ingredients into the dry ingredients.
 Make a well in the center of the bowl with the dry ingredients and pour the combined wet ingredients into the well.
 (Use a rubber spatula to get every last bit.)
 Mix until it's completely blended together.